-Senior Program Officer, Civic Engagement and Government
+Former Senior Program Officer, Civic Engagement and Government

 Universal free school lunch is a simple but radical idea.
 It removes stigma, improves children’s health and education, and helps low-income families make ends meet.
 Because it is one system, it also simplifies administrative processes, allowing schools, principals, and teachers to focus on teaching.

 Global Program Officer, Civic Engagement and Government

 The Internet is increasingly automated, sometimes by programs that have ill intentions toward social justice organizations.
 Learn what you and your organization should be aware of if you use the Internet.

 The global refugee crisis poses a range of challenges to host countries but also economic and cultural opportunities.
 Policy solutions that ensure refugees’ dignity and help build their skills, talents, and assets will ensure that migrants can live full lives and contribute to their new communities.